bryanmontesv/incubator-spot/spot-oa/plugins/README.md

 To manage and edit plugins configuration you will need to check how PluginsController.react.js works.
 Is almost the same as WidgetController.react.js, it has a store to Get all plugins, it has a store to submit data from each plugin, and an extra store, just to enable or disable certain plugin.

-The location of those files
+The location of those files:

 - spot-oa/ui/config/js/components/PluginController.react.js
 - spot-oa/ui/config/js/stores/PluginsStore.js